dipyamanmohapatra/dipyamanmohapatra/README.md

-- 👋 Hi, I’m @dipyamanmohapatra
+- 👋 Hi, I’m ...
+Dipyaman Mohapatra.
 - 👀 I’m interested in ...
+"Coding", Marketing, Consultancy
 - 🌱 I’m currently learning ...
+Machine learing, Dbms, Unix.
 - 💞️ I’m looking to collaborate on ...
+Software.
-- 📫 How to reach me ...
+- 📫 How to reach me ... dipyamanmohapatra01@gmail.com
+-     slogan ...  while (alive)
+-                 {
+-                      eat ();
+-                      sleep ();
+-                      code ();
+-                      repeat ();
+-                  }

 <!---
 dipyamanmohapatra/dipyamanmohapatra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.